DART-Laboratory/prov-graph/README.md

 # Zeek-Agent Visualizer
-Zeek-Agent Visualizer is a web-based graph visualization tool that allows secrity analysts to construct, explore and manipulate provenance graphs interactively for better threat alert investigation.
+Zeek-Agent Visualizer is a web-based graph visualization tool that allows security analysts to construct, explore and manipulate provenance graphs interactively for better threat alert investigation.
 This tool is designed to construct provenance graphs from kernel-level audit logs in a way that does not only assist in observing the behaviour of an attack, but also trace the attack from one endpoint e.g a compromised file to the other endpoint e.g the first process that was created due to the attack.

 User friendly manipulation techniques of such a graph can also allow analysts to observe other compromises that they might not be aware of.